hooverken/azureFunctionAppStuff/azureServiceHealthAlertsToMessageCard/README.md

 **Important** This code assumes that the URI for the outgoing webhook is in an environment variable named **webhookuri**.
 You can configure environment variables for function apps in the application settings for the app.

 Below is an example of what the generated message card might look like.
-Note that the code in this repo does not include the icon that is in the image but it's wasy enough to add your own.
+Note that the code in this repo does not include the icon that is in the image but it's easy enough to add your own.

 ![Sample Image](https://github.com/hooverken/azureFunctionAppStuff/blob/main/azureServiceHealthAlertsToMessageCard/TestServiceHealthAlertCard.PNG?raw=true)